Keck-DataReductionPipelines/KAI/README.md

 # KAI

-The Keck AO Imaging (KAI) data reduction pipeline is a tool to reduce imaging observations taken with the [NIRC2](https://github.com/Keck-DataReductionPipelines/KAI/blob/dev/kai/reduce/TheReductionGuide.ipynb) and [OSIRIS](https://www2.keck.hawaii.edu/inst/osiris/) near-infrared imagers at the W. M. Keck Observatory.
+The Keck AO Imaging (KAI) data reduction pipeline is a tool to reduce imaging observations taken with the [NIRC2](https://www2.keck.hawaii.edu/inst/nirc2/) and [OSIRIS](https://www2.keck.hawaii.edu/inst/osiris/) near-infrared imagers at the W. M. Keck Observatory.

 [![Powered by Astropy Badge](http://img.shields.io/badge/powered%20by-AstroPy-orange.svg?style=flat)](http://www.astropy.org)

 ## Installation

 1. Create a separate [conda](https://docs.conda.io/en/latest/miniconda.html) environment to run KAI.
-The pipeline uses IRAF/PyRAF, and we recommend using the [`environment_iraf27.yml`](environment_iraf27.yml) file in this repository to [create a conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) with the dependencies correctly installed.
+The pipeline uses IRAF/PyRAF, and we recommend using the [`environment_iraf27.yml`](environment_iraf27.yml) file in this repository to [create a conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) with the necessary dependencies correctly installed.
 The environment file will create a new conda environment called `iraf27`, and must be activated before running KAI using

    ```bash
    conda activate iraf27
    ```

-   **Note**: The IRAF / PyRAF dependency currently requires Python 2.7 and operating systems that support 32-bit software.
+   **Note**: KAI's IRAF / PyRAF dependency currently requires Python 2.7 and operating systems that support 32-bit software.

 2. Clone this git repository.
 For example: